Every term you need to read the science fluently — physiology, techniques, assessments.

 HRV

-Heart rate variability — the variation in time between consecutive heartbeats.
-Higher HRV generally reflects better autonomic flexibility.
+Heart rate variability — variation in time between consecutive heartbeats.
+Interpretation depends on the metric, rhythm, person, and measurement context.

 Physiology